nfredmond/DOT-Dashboard/SUPABASE_SETUP.md

 1. **Row-Level Security (RLS)**: Ensures each agency can only access their own data
 2. **Role-Based Access Control**: Different permissions for admin, editor, and viewer roles
 3. **Audit Logging**: All changes are tracked with user information
-4. **API Key Encryption**: Sensitive credentials are encrypted

 ### Row-Level Security Structure

-The RLS policies are organized into logical categories:

-1. **Agency-Level Policies**: Control access to core agency data
-2. **Project Management Policies**: Govern project creation and assignment
-3. **Scoring System Policies**: Manage evaluation criteria and scoring
-4. **Supporting Feature Policies**: Handle documents, feedback, and reports

-### Key Security Policies

-The schema implements several policy patterns:
+Each table is secured with RLS policies that limit data access based on:

-- **Agency Isolation**: All users can only see data from their own agency
+- Agency membership: Users can only see data from their own agency
-- **Role-Based Access**:
-  - Admins can create, read, update, and delete data
-  - Editors can create, read, and update but not delete
-  - Viewers have read-only access
-- **Relationship-Based Access**: Access to related tables (like scoring) is controlled through join conditions

-### Helper Functions

-The system includes several security helper functions:

-- `get_user_agency_id()`: Returns the agency ID of the current authenticated user
-- `is_admin()`: Checks if the current user has admin privileges
-- `is_admin_or_editor()`: Checks if the current user can modify data
+- User role: Different access levels depending on role (admin, editor, viewer)
+- Project assignment: For project-specific tables, access is limited to users assigned to the project

 ## Performance Optimization